 * Individual results vary.

 Is your life ruled by irrational thoughts or fears that lead to compulsive behaviors?
 Obsessive-compulsive disorder leaves you unnecessarily preoccupied with matters so small they wouldn't typically be of significant concern.
 It’s a stressful condition that also can be upsetting to your family and friends.
-Ketamine infusion therapy, offered by Dr. Douglas Kornreich at KetaMed Health & Wellness in Rye Brook, New York, can provide relief for symptoms of OCD.
+Ketamine infusion therapy, offered by Dr. Douglas Kornreich at KetaMed Health & Wellness in Bedford Hills, New York, can provide relief for symptoms of OCD.
 Contact KetaMed today to learn more about Ketamine infusion therapy as an option for wellness.

 What is obsessive-compulsive disorder?